AgnieszkaAureliaMarczak/ATM/README.md

 :point_down: Pro-Tip :point_down:

-For BLIK withdrawal, enter any 4-digit number as the BLIK code.
+For BLIK withdrawal, enter any 4-digit number as the BLIK code